demisto/content/Packs/DefaultPlaybook/Playbooks/Default_8_0_README.md

 - Allows the analyst to remediate the incident by blocking malicious indicators that were found.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Get File Sample From Path - Generic V3
-* Entity Enrichment - Generic v2
 * Dedup - Generic v4
-* Get File Sample By Hash - Generic v3
+* Get File Sample - Generic
-* Command-Line Analysis
+* Detonate File - Generic
+* Calculate Severity - Generic v2
 * Search Endpoints By Hash - Generic V2
 * Extract Indicators From File - Generic v2
+* Entity Enrichment - Generic v3
-* Detonate File - Generic
+* Detonate URL - Generic
-* PCAP Analysis
 * Block Indicators - Generic v3
-* Detonate URL - Generic
-* Calculate Severity - Generic v2

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-* DeleteContext
-* UnzipFile
-* ParseEmailFilesV2
-* IdentifyAttachedEmail
+* GenerateInvestigationSummaryReport
 * Set
+* SetMultipleValues

 ### Commands
+* setIncident
 * closeInvestigation
 * extractIndicators